IdeaBridge/AapliDocumentation/pages/mydoc/users.md

 Note: Upon logging into the aapli platform, the Operations tab is usually displayed, offering a range of widgets related to Aapli operations.
 Among these widgets, the "Users" widget can be easily located.

-{% include image.html file="user_management_panel2.jpg" url="https://admin.aapli.co/admin/operations/users" alt="Users" caption="Users" %}
+{% include image.html file="user_management_panel2.jpg" class="docimage" url="https://admin.aapli.co/admin/operations/users" alt="Users" caption="Users" %}